OarisaR/Maya/README.md

 ---

 ### Safety Escalation
 A dedicated classifier runs on every message *before* RAG or the LLM is invoked.
 If an emergency symptom pattern is detected, the system short-circuits the generative pipeline entirely and returns a structured emergency response — no hallucinated reassurance, ever.
-See [Safety Escalation](#safety-escalation) for full details.

 ---

-### 🌐 Multilingual & Accessible
+### Multilingual & Accessible
-- Bengali (বাংলা) / English language toggle with full UI translation via `tr()` function
+- Bengali (বাংলা) / English language toggle with full UI translation
 - Dark / Light mode with system sync
-- Responsive layout with accessible dialog sizing (`w-[680px] max-w-[90vw]`)
+- Responsive layout with accessible dialog sizing

 ---